 essential services includes, but are not necessarily limited to, services such as hospitals and railways where the maintenance of a supply of electricity is necessary for the maintenance of public health, order and safety.

 [Section 13A inserted: Gazette 25 Sep 2018 p.
-3568.]
+3568; amended: Gazette 12 Nov 2021 p.
+5091.]

 13B.
 Temporary reliability standards for supply to Eastern Goldfields